 The campus itself provides a wide range of activities.
 Students who join the athletic teams face physical challenges together.
 Attending a lecture by a Supreme Court justice can offer new insights into how legal precedents are set.
 Helping at a local shelter often leads to a new understanding of human needs and perseverance.
 Trinity provides a variety of programs to meet the needs of its diverse community, which includes undergraduate and graduate students; commuter and resident students; and national and international students.
 When these groups work together, there is a dynamic opportunity for sharing insights and experience.

-Student Affairs is a comprehensive and collaborative unit on campus that includes the following units: Athletics; Campus Housing and Residence Life; Campus Ministry; Health and Wellness Center; and Student Services and Activities.
-Student Affairs supports the mission of the university though meaningful contributions to the emotional, physical and intellectual development of Trinity students.
+Student Affairs is a comprehensive and collaborative unit on campus that includes the following units: Athletics; Campus Dining; Campus Housing and Residence Life; Campus Ministry; Health and Wellness Center; and Student Services and Activities.
+Student Affairs supports the mission of the university through encouraging personal growth and enriching the quality of campus life through innovative student-centered services and programs that foster self-efficacy, leadership and integrity.
+Student Affairs strives to increase student retention, foster engagement and build community by empowering our students within an inclusive and supportive environment.
 Student Affairs is committed to providing appropriate support for every student, in all academic units.

 Student Activities and Leadership

 Trinity offers a variety of opportunities for learning and experience outside the classroom.
 Through the Dean of Student Services office and the Student Government Councils, student organizations conduct campus-wide events for entertainment, cultural enrichment, political awareness, and service.
-Student-run clubs, such as the College Democrats, the Women’s Student Action Coalition, the Communications Club, and the Dreamers club, sponsor specific programs and are open to all students enrolled at Trinity.
+Student-run clubs, such as the College Democrats, the Women’s Student Action Coalition, Ladies F.I.R.S.T.
+Math and Science Club, and the Dreamers Alliance; sponsor activities and programs that are open to all students enrolled at Trinity.
 Trinity students help manage The Record, a literary magazine.
 Trinity also has chapters of several national honor societies: Phi Beta Kappa; Alpha Sigma Lambda, the national honor society for adult learners; Beta Kappa Chi, the national honor society for science; Lambda Pi Eta, the national honor society for communications; Pi Sigma Alpha, the national honor society for political science; Alpha Phi Sigma, the national honor society for criminal justice; Phi Alpha Theta, the national honor society for history; Sigma Iota Rho, the national honor society for international security studies; and Psi Chi, the national honor society for psychology.

 Trinity offers many opportunities for College of Arts and Sciences students to excel and develop the necessary skills for competition in intercollegiate athletics.
 Dedicated coaches bring years of experience, knowledge, and motivation to the program and their coaching philosophy encourages athletes at all skill levels to participate.